• Menu

 What to ask your barber

-Make sure to ask for a Fade cut if you want this blurred type of contour.
-It should be done using #0 blade clippers.
+Make sure to ask for a fade cut if you want this blurred type of contour.
+You can do it by using #0 blade clippers.

-Different starting point for the fading area give the trimming technique it’s name.
-In this case, the faded part starts around ear-level and so, it’s a low fade.
+The different starting points for the fading area give the trimming technique its name.
+In this case, the faded part starts around ear-level and so, so it’s a low fade.

 Source